-Sjogren-Larsson syndrome (SLS) is an inherited condition with symptoms including dry, thickened, scaling skin (ichthyosis), spastic movement in the legs, and mental disability.
+Sjogren-Larsson syndrome (SLS) is an inherited condition with symptoms including dry, thickened, scaling skin (ichthyosis), spastic movement in the legs, and intellectual and developmental disabilities.

 People with SLS cannot properly break down molecules called fatty aldehydes.
 The accumulation of these and related molecules results in the symptoms of SLS.